gpynes/build-a-dir/README.md

 This extension simply builds a module-like directory that contains an index file and a named file input by you.

+## Install

+- clone down this repo.

+- move it into your `~/.vscode/extensions/` directory alongside your other extensions.

+- `cd ~/.vscode/extensions/build-a-dir`

+- `npm i`

+- `npm run compile`

+- Then reload all open vsc editors or restart vscode and you should be good to go!

 ## Features

 <br>